FriendlyInvader/TFLTest/README.md

 # Some notes

-1. The major member in the solution id IClient intraface which contains single member ClientResponse GetRoadStatus(string road);
+1. The major member in the solution is IClient intraface which contains single member ClientResponse GetRoadStatus(string road);

    IClient is implemented by TFLClient, SafeClient and DelayClientMock classes